-ASP.NET Core MVC, which are useful when you have reusable parts of web pages you want to share between different views.
+ASP.NET Core MVC supports partial views, which are useful when you have reusable parts of web pages you want to share between different views.

-- 2
+- What are Partial Views?

-- ?
+- When Should I Use Partial Views?

 - Declaring Partial Views

 - Referencing a Partial View

 - Accessing Data From Partial Views